MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Clear-MgBetaUserPresenceUserPreferredPresence.md

 Clear the preferred availability and activity status for a user.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Clear-MgUserPresenceUserPreferredPresence](/powershell/module/Microsoft.Graph.Users.Actions/Clear-MgUserPresenceUserPreferredPresence?view=graph-powershell-1.0)

 ## SYNTAX

 ### Clear (Default)